What types of gambling are legal in Arkansas?

 This list shows the types of gambling found in Arkansas and where to find it:

-- Slots, video poker, live poker and table games (racetracks, tribal casinos)
+- Slots, video poker, live poker, and table games (race tracks, tribal casinos)

 - Bingo and raffles (charities)

-Online Gambling in Arkansas
+Arkansas Online Gambling

-Online gambling is limited to three forms.
+Arkansas online gambling is limited to three forms.
 Mobile horse and greyhound racing is allowed, as well as daily fantasy sports and sports betting.

-Online Gambling Laws in Arkansas
+Arkansas Online Gambling Laws

 The three forms of legalized online gambling in Arkansas were created through separate actions.
 Mobile horse racing was approved by the state racing commission in compliance with the federal Interstate Horseracing Act of 1978.
 Daily fantasy sports contests were legalized in 2017 through HB2250.
 Players for these forms of online gambling must be at least 18 years old.